 The Hashing Algorithm

 This algorithm is a cryptographic hash function.
 It is known to map the data if any size to an output of fixed size.
-It has been designed to be impossible to invert, but some of the hash algorithms can be breached through unauthorised access.
+It has been designed to be impossible to invert, but some of the hash algorithms can be breached through unauthorized access.
 Ideally.
-The hash function must create the hash value of any input within a short time and must be impossible to regenerate the data from the hash value.
+The hashing function must create the hash value of any input within a short time and must be impossible to regenerate the data from the hash value.
 Moreover, care must be taken so that there are no similar hash values from different input data.

-The hash function takes in a fixed length of data, and these data blocks can vary across the different algorithms.
+The hashing function takes in a fixed length of data, and these data blocks can vary across the different algorithms.
 However, in a few cases, the messages would not be in the multiples of the fixed data block size.
 In such a case, a technology called padding is used.
 The padding technique helps to break the entire message into fixed data block sizes.

 The output of the first block is fed to the input of the second block.
 In this way, the output from the last data block is a combination of all the data blocks.
 Any change in any of the data blocks leads to a change in the entire hash value.
 It is the avalanche effect.